mdmjsh/FPR/write_up.md

 \end{code}

-This implementation confirms that our initial non brute force approaches were indeed correct:
+This implemention confirms that our inital non bruteforce approachs were indeed correct:

 ghci> upperBound
 1399